Clustering Coefficient Reflecting Pairwise Relationships within Hyperedges: Proposed Clustering Coefficient

 To establish a basis for the calculation, we define the sum of the weights of the triangles that may exist among the target node $v$ and its neighbors.
 This basis corresponds to the maximum number of edges that can exist between the neighbors in the context of the clustering coefficient for undirected simple graphs.
 To achieve this, we define the basis as $W_{uv} \cdot W_{vw} \cdot 1$, where the weight between the neighbors $u$ and $w$ is set to $1$.
 This definition allows us to compare the actual weight of the triangles formed by the target node and its neighbors to the potential weight of the triangles, assuming the neighbors are fully connected with a weight of $1$.

 The proposed clustering coefficient $C_{\mathrm{proposed}}(v)$ for node $v$ is then calculated as the ratio of the sum of actual triangle weights to the sum of potential triangle weights:

 where $N(v)$ denotes the set of neighbors of $v$ in the transformed weighted graph.
-This calculation follows the definition of the clustering coefficient on the weighted graph~\cite{Opsahl2009}.
+This calculation follows the definition of the clustering coefficient on the weighted graph~\cite{Zhang2005}.
+This approach presents a straightforward definition suitable for weighted graphs where all weights fall within the range $[0, 1]$, which is precisely the case in our graph derived from the hypergraph conversion.
 As all edge weights lie within the range $[0, 1]$, the resulting clustering coefficient is guaranteed to fall within the same range, thus satisfying condition 1.

+The computational complexity of our proposed definition consists of two parts: constructing the weighted graph and calculating the clustering coefficient.
+The weighted graph construction requires $O(\sum_{e \in E} |e|^2)$ time, which is $O(M s^2)$ where $M$ is the number of hyperedges and $s$ is the average hyperedge size.
+The clustering coefficient calculation for all nodes requires $O(\sum_{v \in V} d(v)^2)$ time, which is $O(Nd^2)$ where $N$ is the number of nodes and $d$ is the average degree in the weighted graph.